Please find below our most recent Ofsted reports and relevant information from the Department for Education Performance Tables.

 - We have two large Elliott classrooms in the school field

-- We have two new well-equipped adventure playgrounds with artificial grass playing surfaces and an outdoor stage
+- We have three new well-equipped adventure playgrounds with artificial grass playing surfaces and an outdoor stage

 - We now have an additional large field which we are licensed to use which has been bought by the Local Authority for future educational needs

 - We now have a Breakfast Club and an After School Care Club